Persecution of Buddhists: India

 According to Lars Fogelin, the Decline of Buddhism in the Indian subcontinent is "not a singular event, with a singular cause; it was a centuries-long process."

-Various personages involved in the revival of Buddhism in India such as Anagarika Dharmapala and The Mahabodhi Movement of the 1890s as well as Dr. B. R. Ambedkar hold the Muslim Rule in India responsible for the decay of Buddhism in India.
+Various personages involved in the revival of Buddhism in India such as Anagarika Dharmapala and The Mahabodhi Movement of the 1890s as well as Dr. B. R. Ambedkar hold the Muslim Rule and Brahmanism in India responsible for the decay of Buddhism in India.

 In 1193, Qutb-ud-din Aybak, the founder of the Delhi Sultanate and first Muslim ruler in India, left defenseless the northeastern territories that were the heart of Buddhist India.
 The Mahabodhi Temple was almost completely destroyed by the invading Muslim forces.

 One of Qutb-ud-Din's generals, Ikhtiar Uddin Muhammad Bin Bakhtiyar Khilji, who later becomes the first Muslim ruler of Bengal and Bihar, invaded Magadha and destroyed the Buddhist shrines and institutions at Nalanda, Vikramasila and Odantapuri, which declined the practice of Buddhism in East India.
 Many monuments of ancient Indian civilization were destroyed by the invading armies, including Buddhist sanctuaries near Benares.
 Buddhist monks who escaped the massacre fled to Nepal, Tibet and South India.

 Tamerlane destroyed Buddhist establishments and raided areas in which Buddhism had flourished.

 Mughal rule also contributed to the decline of Buddhism.
 They are reported to have destroyed many Hindu temples and Buddhist shrines alike or converted many sacred Hindu places into Muslim shrines and mosques.
 Mughal rulers like Aurangzeb destroyed Buddhist temples and monasteries and replaced them with mosques.